camunda/camunda-docs-manual/content/reference/rest/authorization/get-check.md

   </tr>
   <tr>
     <td>userId</td>
     <td>The id of the user to check permissions for.
-The currently authenticated user must have Read Permission for Authorization resource.
-If <code>userId</code> is blank, a check for currently authenticated user is performed.</td>
+The currently authenticated user must have a READ permission for the Authorization resource.
+If <code>userId</code> is blank, a check for the currently authenticated user is performed.</td>
     <td>No</td>
   </tr>
 </table>